MargaritaVacheva/React-project/README.md

 # React-project

-##Before run
+Before run

-npm install for client-side and REST
+###npm install for client-side and REST API